Contact Lens Care

 An aspheric lens for glasses is flatter and thinner in design.
 Standard lenses have a spherical front surface, which means they have the same curvature across the entire lens (i.e. football/tennis ball).
 With an aspheric lens, the curvature will change gradually from the centre to the edge of the lenses.

 These lenses are recommended, especially for high or strong prescriptions and suitable for myopia (short-sightedness) and hyperopia (long-sightedness).
-Aspheric lenses are generally more expensive because of its premium lens design and added benefits, making them a great investment.
+Aspheric lenses are generally more expensive because of their premium lens design and added benefits, making them a great investment.

 Made with “high-index lens” materials, they produce a slimmer profile that is also lighter than standard lenses.
 Due to its flatter curvature, aspheric lenses will be closer to your eyes.